-- Schedule feed uploads or updates via the Content API immediately after the items have been updated on your website.
+- Schedule feed uploads or updates via the Content API immediately after the products have been updated on your website.
 This will help you avoid errors due to the time difference between updates on your website and updates of your Shopping data.

-- If you’re using the
+- If you’re using the sale price

-sale_priceattribute, make sure that the time period in which the sale is active is specified correctly with the sale price effective date attribute and that the timezone is correct.
+[sale_price_effective_date]attribute and that the timezone is correct.
 When a sale is active, the sale price is shown as the current price in Shopping search results.

-- For products sold in bulk quantities, you should submit the total price for the minimum number of items sold.
+- For products sold in bulk quantities, you should submit the total price for the minimum number of products sold.
 Landing pages must list prices in the appropriate currency of the target country, and in the same currency as submitted in your product data.

 - In order to detect and update mismatches, Google crawls the landing pages listed in your data feed or provided in the Content API.
-You can increase Google's crawl rate to allow us to cover more items on your website.
+You can increase Google's crawl rate to allow us to cover more products on your website.
 Learn more about how to change the Googlebot crawl rate